 If everyone in your student house is always losing their keys, this is the one for you.
 Take an old photo frame and give it a paint, including the card backing that is usually placed behind the glass.
 Then, remove the glass, you won’t be needing it.
 Attach screw hooks, they are super cheap from offline, you find them here; there you have it, no one will lose their keys again…

 #13 Make your own wicker effect basket

 You will need for this one a cardboard box, a roll of rope and a cream pillow case.
 Using super glue, attach the end of the rope onto one of the outside bottom corners of the box, then start wrapping it round and round, until you get to the top!
 This should give it the look of a rope bound basket.
-To finish it off, line the inside of the box with the cream pillow case, attach the corners of the case using super glue to the corners of the box.
+To finish it off, line the inside of the box with the cream pillow case and attach the corners of the case using super glue to the corners of the box.
 This is great to store toiletries such as toilet roll in.

 #14 Fairy light curtains

-You will need a simple curtain rod for this, along with self adhesive hooks for the lights, pack of fairy lights and some sheer, light fabric/curtain, preferably cream.
-Hang the curtain rod and brackets high up on your wall, next line the space between the two brackets with hooks before attaching the fairy lights to them.
+You will need a simple curtain rod for this, along with self adhesive hooks for the lights, a pack of fairy lights and some sheer, light fabric/curtain, preferably cream.
+Hang the curtain rod and brackets high up on your wall, next, line the space between the two brackets with hooks before attaching the fairy lights to them.
 Finally, hang up the curtain.

 #15 Chalkboard paint board

 All you will need for this is a flat wooden board, usually you can get a piece of laminated flooring off eBay, find one here, and chalk board paint, find that here.
 Paint the board and voila, you have a chalk board, simply add some chalk, which you could store in you DIY tins, and there you go!
 You can leave passive aggressive messages for everyone about cleaning the kitchen!